asnaylor/nersc_iperf3_tests/README.md

 Test network performance across NERSC compute nodes by deploying iperf3 servers, an Envoy load balancer, and running bandwidth tests.

+> [!NOTE]
+> The installed iperf3 version on NERSC is 3.5. iperf3 was made multi-threaded in version 3.16 (released December 2023), which helps achieve better throughput when you are core limited (often the case for 40G or 100G hosts) by allowing parallel streams (`-P`) to use multiple cores.
+You can download a newer version from iperf [github](https://github.com/esnet/iperf).

 ## 🚀 Quick Start

 ### 1. Setup Environment